Ecology and Evolution of Infectious Diseases (EEID)

 Important Information for Proposers

-on the specified due date, the guidelines contained in NSF 16-1 may apply to proposals submitted in response to this
+A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 18-1), is effective for proposals submitted, or due, on or after January 29, 2018.
+Please be advised that, depending on the specified due date, the guidelines contained in NSF 18-1 may apply to proposals submitted in response to this funding opportunity.

-Full Proposal Deadline Date: November 16, 2016
+Full Proposal Deadline Date

 Third Wednesday in November, Annually Thereafter